Radiesse: the resurgence dermal filler

 As with most dermal fillers available on the market, there are rare but reported incidences of foreign body reactions, such as nodule formation due to accumulated particles.
 Many of these cases occur due to error in the injection technique, such as the use of intradermal or superficial dermal injections.

-The practitioner must be careful in positioning the needle and avoid coming into contact with any blood vessels.
-Accidental intravascular injections may cause occlusion of the vessels, ischemia, embolization, or infarction.
-Serious adverse effects including vision impairment, stroke, skin necrosis, and unusual pain after the procedure all require prompt medical attention.
+As a general rule of practice, the practitioner must be careful when positioning the needle to avoid becoming in contact with any blood vessels.
+Intra-vascular injections on accident may cause an occlusion of the vessels, ischemia, embolization, or infarction.
+Serious adverse effects such as those including vision impairment, stroke, necrosis of skin, and unusual pain throughout and after the procedure all require prompt medical attention.

 Summary